 Before you start – Use an eye primer!
 Eyeshadow often creases on hooded eyelids and eyeliner will smudge and shift.
 An eye primer (different to a foundation primer) will keep your eyeshadow and eyeliner in place all day.
 Check out this blogpost to learn about eye primer.

 - Bring your eyeshadow up higher than you think: Most eyeshadow techniques require eyeshadow to be bought up only as high as the natural crease.
 With hooded lids the technique is different: You actually want to apply colour slightly above the crease so that you can actually see the colour when your eyes are open.
 The trick here is, with your eyes open and your eyebrows relaxed, look straight ahead in the mirror and apply eyeshadow above your crease.
 This will put a shadow on the protruding hood and create the illusion of the hoods receding.
 Making sure that your eyebrows are done can always help with the look, which is why I would normally go and get them done at a place like, https://thebrowstudiobycc.com before hand.
+One thing that is quite hard to achieve this is finding the right tools.
+For example, if your vegan, you’ll probably struggle to find something suitable for your needs, but these vegan eyebrow pencils might just be a saviour.
+It is still definitely worth having a look for a pencil that suits your needs, but this may be a good starting point.

 - Go to town with a fluffy blending brush!
 When I do makeup lessons I find so many lovely ladies are ill equipped with eye brushes and generally only own what I call a flat stiff brush, which is only really suitable for applying eyeshadow to the lid or brow bone.
 For crease work, particularly for hooded eyes, you want a brush that is both dense and super fluffy to really blend the colour out.
 You can’t go wrong with MAC’s 217 brush, or, as a cheaper alternative, Makeup Geek’s Soft Dome brush is my all-time favourite.